 Building the KeyboardKit app

-In this post, I’ll discuss the development of my new KeyboardKit app for iOS and iPadOS.
-I’ll go through my original vision, the actual outcome as well as a bunch of findings, problems etc.
+In this post, I’ll discuss my new KeyboardKit app for iOS & iPadOS.
+I’ll go through my first vision, the actual outcome, as well as a bunch of findings, problems etc.

 A bunch of devices running KeyboardKit